-If you have not defined a load case yet, you can also define and set at the Default settings by giving a load case name.
+If you have not defined a load case yet, you can also define and set it in the Default settings dialog by giving a load case name.
+Here you can type any comment, which will be displayed next to the force.